danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 * `button.style("xxx","xxxx");`: This is the CSS standard, where the first parameter is a selection/selector and the second is a declaration block/attributes.
 For example, if you want to set the font color, then you can put in "color" and "#fff" respectively.[^Style] For this sample code, all the styling was copied directly from the 2015 Facebook interface by looking at their CSS source code.
 Styling includes `display`, `color`, `padding`, `text-decoration`, `font-size`, `font-weight`, `border-radius`, `border`, `text-shadow`, `background` and `filter`, with the addition of `transform`.
 * `button.size();`: This sets the button's width and height.
 * `button.position();` This sets the button's position.
-* `button.mousePressed(change);`: This changes the button's color and gives users control over starting audio with the customized function `change()` when the mouse is pressed (more to follow in the section of Audio capture).
+* `button.mousePressed(change);`: This changes the button's color, and gives users control over starting audio with the customized function `change()` when the mouse is pressed (more to follow in the section of "Audio capture").
 * `button.mouseOut(revertStyle);`: This reverts the original button's color with the cutomized function `revertStyle()` when the mouse moves off the button element.

 ## Mouse capture